he1per/psmouse-dkms-alpsv7/README.md

 QUICK START
 -----------
-Just run `install.sh` as root, it will build and install the module psmouse.ko.
+Just run `install.sh` as root, it will build and install the updated `psmouse` module.
-    `./install.sh`

 INTRODUCTION